What Should You Do if You Receive a Notice of Intent To Deny?

 Unfortunately, what will be enough for one couple may not be enough for you.
 If USCIS doubts the validity of your marriage, the officer will need to see substantially more evidence than they would have required from a couple whose application raised no red flags.

 If you filed an I-130 on behalf of your foreign-born spouse, you will need to respond to the NOID yourself.
-You and your spouse will respond jointly, however, if you applied concurrently, with both the I-130 and the I-485.
+However, you and your spouse will respond jointly if you applied concurrently, with both the I-130 and the I-485.

 To convince an immigration officer to approve your application, you may need to send one or more of the following types of evidence: